Skip to main content

 Install WSL 2

 The Windows Subsystem for Linux (WSL) enables the use of most Linux command-line tools, utilities and applications directly on Windows.
-It also lets you leverage the IDE Extension 2 with Visual Studio Code installed on your Windows machine.
+It also lets you leverage the IDE Extension with Visual Studio Code installed on your Windows machine.
+If you are unfamiliar with WSL and want to learn more, see Introduction to Windows Subsystem for Linux (WSL).

-1. Install Linux on Windows with WSL.
-Remember to change the default Linux distribution installed.
-Choose one of the Torizon IDE 2 officially supported Linux distributions.
+1. Choose one of the Torizon IDE officially supported Linux distributions.

 Install Docker Engine

-Since Docker Desktop is licensed under the Docker Subscription Service Agreement, we recommend using Docker Engine.
+Since Docker Desktop is licensed under the Docker Subscription Service Agreement, we recommend using Docker Engine, which is licensed under the Apache License, Version 2.0.

-1. Install Docker Engine: The release of Docker provided by some distribution feeds is not up-to-date.
-To ensure the correct installation of Docker on WSL, follow the instructions for the specific Linux distribution you have installed.
-In the Docker Engine documentation, see the Server section.
+2. Install Docker Engine in WSL: To ensure the correct installation of Docker Engine, follow the instructions for the specific Linux distribution you have installed with WSL.

 Install the WSL Extension